kshlm/kshlm.in/content/post/fosdem16.md

 - (This one's for me) I need to initiate more conversations, and not just nod at people when they look at me.

 ## Me @ FOSDEM'16
 Part of the reason I got to go to FOSDEM, was that I was invited to speak at the Go devroom.
-My talk was titled ['Go & Plugins'](https://fosdem.org/2016/schedule/event/plugins/) [^n].
+My talk was titled ['Go & Plugins'](https://fosdem.org/2016/schedule/event/plugins/) [^3].
 The talk was about what my experiences and findings from my investigations into implementing plugins for GlusterD-2.0 which is written in Go.
 When I'd submitted the application, I had hoped to have some sort of a implementation of plugins in GD2 to show as an example and walk-through in the talk.
 But this didn't happen, so my talk was pretty short and devoid of code samples which people had (probably) expected.
 But still, I'd like to think that the talk was a success, the room was nearly full and I got several genuine questions and suggestions at the end.

 After FOSDEM, I attended DevConf 2016 as well.
 I'll be writing up about that soon (later?) in another post.

-[^n]: Well I actually borrowed the overview image from the wonderful image that Rajesh and Poornima created for their GlusterFS workshop in LISA'15.
-The presentation can be found [here](https://gluster.readthedocs.org/en/latest/presentations/)
+[^1]: Well I actually borrowed the overview image from the wonderful image that Rajesh and Poornima created for their GlusterFS workshop in LISA'15.
+The presentation can be found [here](https://gluster.readthedocs.org/en/latest/presentations/).
-[^n]: Can be found [here](https://gluster.readthedocs.org/en/latest/presentations/) again.
+[^2]: Can be found [here](https://gluster.readthedocs.org/en/latest/presentations/) again.
-[^n]: Unfortunately the video isn't up yet.
+[^3]: Unfortunately the video isn't up yet.
 You can view the presentation linked in the page.
 I'll be writing up a blog post about the topic soon as well.